Our Upcoming Events

 On the first Friday of every month, during Oakland Art Murmur, a free screening of contemporary media artworks is held on the side of a building that overlooks Grand Avenue just west of Broadway, behind Luka’s Taproom & Lounge.
-Currently operated by a nonprofit organization, the Great Wall of Oakland began as a collaborative project of Metrovation Development, Signature Properties and the City of Oakland Public Art Program.
+Now operated by a nonprofit organization, the Great Wall of Oakland was launched as a collaborative project of Metrovation Development, Signature Properties, and the City of Oakland Public Art Program.
 Learn more by visiting the Great Wall of Oakland website.

 OaklandArts.org Public Art Directory

 Click here to view the Public Art Registry on OaklandArts.org.
 The registry is a work in progress.
 To request information on a specific work that is not yet on the site, please e-mail Steven Huss at firstname.lastname@example.org.